ModelSurge/sd-webui-comfyui/README.md

 sd-webui-comfyui is an extension for Automatic1111's webui.
 It's designed to embed ComfyUI as a widget.

 ## Contributing
-We welcome contributions from anyone who is interested in improving sd-webui-comfy.
+We welcome contributions from anyone who is interested in improving sd-webui-comfyui.
 If you would like to contribute, please follow these steps:

 Fork the repository and create a new branch for your feature or bug fix.
 Implement your changes, adding any necessary documentation and tests.
 Submit a pull request.
 We will review your contribution as soon as possible and provide feedback.

-License
+## License
 MIT

 Contact